-- Sex. - Pregnancy and Breast-feeding - Genetic Polymorphism The effect of genetic polymorphism on the pharmacokinetics of ZEULIDE DEPOT was not studied. - Hepatic Insufficiency The pharmacokinetics of the drug in hepatic impaired patients has not been determined. - Renal Insufficiency The pharmacokinetics of the drug in renal impaired patients has not been determined.
+- Pediatrics: A pharmacokinetic study of leuprolide acetate in children using intramuscular administration has not been performed. - Geriatrics: See 7 WARNINGS AND PRECAUTIONS, Special Populations, Geriatrics section. - Pregnancy and Breast-feeding: ZEULIDE DEPOT is contraindicated in patients who are pregnant or breast-feeding.
+Please see 2 CONTRAINDICATIONS. - Genetic Polymorphism: The effect of genetic polymorphism on the pharmacokinetics of ZEULIDE DEPOT was not studied. - Ethnic Origin: Pharmacokinetic differences due to race have not been identified. - Hepatic Insufficiency The pharmacokinetics of the drug in hepatic impaired patients has not been determined. - Renal Insufficiency The pharmacokinetics of the drug in renal impaired patients has not been determined.